life-and-dev/son/about.md

 ---
-description: About the main author of this website
+description: Learn about the author's journey from doubt to faith and the mission behind this website exploring biblical distinctions between God the Father and Jesus the Son.
 ---

 # About the author

 My journey with faith has been anything but conventional.
-From atheism to exploring various Christian traditions including megachurches to house churches with envolvement in various traditional protestants, charismatic and messianic congregations.
+From atheism to exploring various Christian traditions including megachurches to house churches with involvement in various traditional protestants, charismatic and messianic congregations.
 I've spent years asking questions about God, the Bible, and what it truly means to follow Christ.

 ## A Shared Journey of Discovery